bagisto/user-guide/docs/2.x/configure/configurations.md

 ## Rich Snippets

+Rich Snippets (also known as “Rich Results”) are normal Google search results with additional data displayed.
+This extra data is usually pulled from Structured Data found in a page's HTML.

 Set products and categories configurations.To add go Admin Paneland click on **Configure >> Rich Snippets**

 ### Products